gl-inet/imagebuilder/README.md

 e.g. "git clone --depth=1 https://github.com/gl-inet/imagebuilder.git".

 You can have your own configuration.
 Such as 'customize.json', you can modify it at will.
 And run 'gl_image' program with '-c' parameter.
-For example, "./gl_image -c customize.json"
+For example, "./gl_image -c customize.json -p ar150"

 ## System requirements ##